We often see money making as a solo venture, or something you only do with professional colleagues, but why not make money with your family?

 To keep the whole family entertained, bake something everyone will enjoy, such as cakes and biscuits.
 There’s no harm in holding one or two back as a little treat for everyone after all the hard work is done!

 Keep it simple, so everyone can play a part and make sure everyone is having fun.
 You might just inspire a lifetime love of baking in your children.
-If you’re in need of some sale-worthy recipes, check out our food blog.

 Just be careful when buying ingredients to make sure it’s not too expensive, since the aim is to make a profit.
 Shop around for cheaper prices and tell the kids why you’re doing it, because it’s a good lesson for future life.
 Find the best possible spot to sell your baked goods – from car boot sales to country markets – and determine how much it will cost, as well as what the clientele is like.
 For more information read our full article on making money selling cakes, jams and sweets.